-Exploring visual representations of safety as an initial stage in selecting virtual relaxation content: a correlational study
+Exploring visual representations of safety in virtual relaxation content: a correlational study

 -